 No parent should be discouraged from applying to Chesapeake due to financial reasons.
 Financial assistance is available on a limited and confidential basis.
-All assistance is awarded on the basis of need and requires for parents to submit current tax returns (personal and business, if applicable), W-2, IRS Tax Form 4506-t, and the FACTS application for consideration.
+All assistance is awarded on the basis of need and requires for parents to submit current tax returns (personal and business, if applicable), W-2, and the FACTS application for consideration.
 Should your family wish to consider financial assistance, Chesapeake Academy encourages parents to submit applications early.
 You may choose to apply for financial assistance after you have received an admission decision, or you may apply as part of the application process so that any financial assistance offer may be part of an enrollment offer.

 Applicants who are accepted to Chesapeake Academy after March will be considered for financial assistance until such time as all funds have been allocated.
 All financial assistance decisions are held in the strictest confidence.
 Applicants must be accepted into the Academy before being considered for financial assistance.

 Click here for Frequently Asked Questions regarding Financial Assistance at Chesapeake Academy.

 Is there a lunch program?

-Parents and students from 6th and 7th grade provide a hot lunch each Wednesday of the school year.
-Proceeds go towards their trip to Seacamp 2019.
+CAPPA sponsors a “hot lunch” on Fridays throughout the year.
+Proceeds go towards CAPPA events and major field trips for students.
 A different menu has been provided for each of the four marking periods.
-Each marking period includes a cookout on Tag Day.
 Students may choose to participate in as many of the marking periods as they like.